Dust Collector Hoods

 US Duct offers unrivaled expertise in custom dust collector hood design and fabrication.
 US Duct is uniquely qualified to combine experience in solving various collection problems with years of metal fabrications experience to assist customers in designing suction hoods.

-PROBLEM: It is very common for a collection system to involve a unique situation involving anything from a specifically designed machine, an unusual work flow process, a unique dust or a combination of all of the above.
+PROBLEM: It is very common for a collection system to involve a unique situation.
+Such as a specifically designed machine, an unusual work flow process, a unique dust or a combination of all.

 SOLUTION: US Duct personnel work with you to understand ALL of the dynamics of the application and then fabricate a solution.
 They can show you a wide variety of past solutions and draw you (in 3D) proposed solutions.
-And then they can produce them for you at a reasonable price.
+And produce them for you at a reasonable price.

 Let's solve your custom collector hood problem together.